The Monte Carlo method#

 estimates.append(estimated_probability)

-# Compute the true value
+# compute the true value

 true_value = compute_true_value(needle_length, line_spacing)